Lunaticsatoshi/Go-Task/README.md

 # Go-task (Clean Architecture)
-A simple task management api built using Golang, Gin and GORM with simple and clean architecture
+A simple task management api built using Golang, Gin and GORM with simple and clean architecture.
+This system should allow users to create, read, update, and delete tasks.
+Users can also Filter tasks and get an paginated API to fetch all tasks.
+Have also built simple JWT Authentication to only allow valid users to create tasks.

 ## Architecture Explanation (EN)